Who is eligible to receive federal student aid?

 Is my application information safe on the Internet?

-A PIN is a 4-digit numeric code or 6-digit alphabetic code that students and parents can use to:
+The FSA ID is a code that students and parents can use to:

 - Sign the FAFSA, the Renewal FAFSA or FAFSA Corrections on the Web electronically (no paper signature page required).